 The silk weaving industry, established in the 17th century was originally based around Spitalfields, Bow and Bethnal Green in London.
 In the early 19th century many workers and masters were forced to move away from this area to avoid heavy taxation imposed on them by the city.
 Locating themselves outside the geographical boundary but maintaining access to London for trade, the weavers settled in towns such as Braintree, Halstead and Sudbury, on the Essex and Suffolk border.
+Hence creating a hub of excellence of silk fabric woven in East Anglia.

 Richard was just 20 years of age but with his entrepreneurial spirit, combined with his passion to continue being creative, he grasped the opportunity to start his own Silk Weaving company.